vitordeoliveira/vitordeoliveira/README.md

 -->

 # Hi, I'm Vitor de Oliveira 🦀
-I'm a developer that is now based in Lisbon, Portugal. (not in germany anymore)
+I'm a developer that is now based in Lisbon, Portugal.
+(Not in germany anymore)

 My main professional tech is JS and everything around it (TS, React, Node, etc...)